 - Child Support Received Verification

 You can be selected for the verification process by either the Federal Processor at the time you complete the FAFSA (look at your Student Aid Report or SAR) or by the Office of Student Financial Assistance.
-In either case, the Office of Student Financial Assistance will send you a letter, called a Tracking Letter, notifying you that you have been selected for verification and stating what documents are necessary for your file.
+In either case, the Office of Student Financial Assistance will send you an email, called a Tracking Email, notifying you that you have been selected for verification and stating what documents are necessary for your file.
 We may update the FAFSA as a result of the comparison process.
 Sometimes this results in a change to your financial aid awards or package.
-If your financial aid will change, we will notify you through a Revised or Amended Award Letter.
+If your financial aid will change, we will notify you through a Revised or Amended Award Letter/Email.

 Through verification, students will be asked to perform a data match with the IRS instead of submitting copies of IRS Tax Return Transcripts.
 The IRS Data Match allows students and their parents that have completed their Federal Tax Return to pull that data directly into the FAFSA.
 This allows for fewer errors and can speed up the verification process significantly.